Christmas Markets and Fairs in Wales

-Christmas markets are popping up all over Wales.
+Christmas markets are popping up all over Wales during November and December.
 The scent of mulled wine and roasting chestnuts fills the air.
 Artisan food producers and craftspeople are donning seasonal knitwear and filling their stalls with tempting goodies.
 Santa is in his grotto, checking his list to see if you’ve been naughty or – we confidently predict - nice.
 Let the festivities begin!
 Here’s just a selection of the many markets, fairs and seasonal shopping opportunities coming your way…

 Christmas market, Cardiff

-Every shop, boutique, gallery, café, bar and pub throws opens its doors until late at Llandeilo’s annual Festival of the Senses.
+Every shop, boutique, gallery, café, bar and pub throws opens its doors until late at Llandeilo’s annual Festival of the Senses, held in mid November.
 It’s become hugely popular locally, drawing in thousands of revellers to enjoy not just the shopping experience, but also live entertainment, fireworks, and the arrival of Santa’s sleigh.
 And as if that’s not enough, the winner of this year’s Tywi’s Got Talent competition will be performing.

-Christmas begins in Swansea at precisely 5pm on Sunday 19 November, when marching bands, magical floats, festive film characters, giant Christmas inflatables, dancing elves and Santa himself parade through the city centre to the switching-on of the Christmas lights.
+Christmas begins in Swansea in mid November, when marching bands, magical floats, festive film characters, giant Christmas inflatables, dancing elves and Santa himself parade through the city centre to the switching-on of the Christmas lights.
 The following day, Swansea Christmas Street Market sets up shop to offer crafts, handmade gifts, fine foods and unique Christmas decorations.
-The popular Waterfront Winterland is also up and running until 7 January, with ice skating, Santa’s grotto, funfair and festive food.
+The popular Waterfront Winterland is also up and running until early January, with ice skating, Santa’s grotto, funfair and festive food.

 The Hay Festival people are running a mini-version of their iconic event over this Winter Weekend, with the usual high-quality literary and musical fare.
 Quite apart from that, there are lots of Christmassy happenings in the town.
 On Friday the lights are turned on, with local choirs, mulled wine and mince pies, and late opening for shops selling Christmas treats.
 On Saturday the Hay Food Festival takes place in the Market Square, with more than 40 exhibitors, music, crafts, and a guest appearance by Santa.
 On Sunday, clothing and costume treasures are up for grabs at the Vintage Fair.
 There’ll be entertainment by local brass bands, choirs and folk musicians all weekend.